quocman-sutrix/Deloitte-Challenge/README.md

 # Deloitte-Challenge

-This a small demo app for Deloitte's Code Challenge.
+This is a small demo app for Deloitte's Code Challenge.
 These APIs was used to get movies list and movies detail

 ## Build the app